|Superintendent George M. Chando|

 The district serves students from the Town of Phillipsburg and five sending communities at the secondary level: Alpha, Bloomsbury, Greenwich, Lopatcong and Pohatcong Townships.
 Phillipsburg is the largest community in Warren County.

 It has a population of 16,000 people and an area of 3.2 square miles on the Delaware River.
 The Phillipsburg School District serves approximately 3500 students.

-There are four elementary schools, a middle school, high school, alternative learning secondary school and an early childhood center.
-Administrative offices, the district technology department, and the office of special services are located in the PSD Education Center/Board of Education.
+There are two elementary schools, a middle school, high school, and an early childhood center.
+Administrative offices and the district technology department are located in the PSD Education Center/Board of Education.
+The office of Special Services is located at 712 So.
+Main St. in the Andover Morris Building.
 The Phillipsburg Early Childhood Learning Center serves Preschool and Kindergarten students.
-Barber and Freeman Schools serve grades one and two.
-Andover-Morris and Green Street Schools house grades three, four and five.
-The Phillipsburg Middle School serves students in grades six, seven and eight, and ninth through twelfth graders attend Phillipsburg High School or Phillipsburg Alternative Secondary School.
+Phillipsburg Primary School serve grades one and two.
+Phillipsburg Elementary School house grades three, four and five.
+The Phillipsburg Middle School serves students in grades six, seven and eight, and ninth through twelfth graders attend Phillipsburg High School.